cornelisser/TriloTracker/documentation/drum_editor.md

 ### Basedrum channel

-The base drum has its own tone register and volume setting.
+The bass drum has its own tone register and volume setting.
 You can set the tone using a note or an offset (using `-` or `+`) (which is added/subtracted from the last know tone value).
 The volume can be set to values `$1`-`$F`.
 Note: The tone and volume values are optional.
 If not specified any previous value will be used.

 ### Hi-Hat/Snare channel

-Same as the base drum channel but the hi-hat and snare share the same tone value.
+Same as the bass drum channel but the hi-hat and snare share the same tone value.
 They do have their own volume values.

 ### Tom/Cymbal channel